 - 1) Volunteers/chaperones must apply and be approved through the current year's volunteer application process. - 2) All volunteering/chaperoning must be arranged directly through a teacher, the school volunteer coordinator, or a staff member. - 3) Volunteers/chaperones must login using the school's approved system and receive a volunteer badge while on campus or attending a field trip.
-The badge must be worn and visible at all times while you are volunteering on our campus or chaperoning students off campus.
-This system will also track the number of volunteer hours completed each school year by the individual.
+The badge must be worn and visible at all times while you are volunteering on our campus or chaperoning students off campus. - 4) Lutz Prep and PTA requests for families to complete a volunteer tracking form to document volunteer hours.
+A copy of this form is located on the school website or by clicking HERE.